NET WORTH: $320 Million, estimated

 SOURCE OF WEALTH: Singer, Actress

 FUNDING AREAS: Health (Women & Children)

-OVERVIEW: Jennifer Lopez and her younger sister, Lynda, cofounded the Lopez Family Foundation late last decade.
-The aim of the foundation is to increase the availability of quality health care and health education for women and children.
-The foundation does not accept unsolicited proposals, though has a website with a contact portal.
+OVERVIEW: Jennifer Lopez and her younger sister, Lynda, co-founded the Lopez Family Foundation late last decade.
+The foundation seeks to increase the availability of quality health care and health education for women and children.
+The foundation does not accept unsolicited proposals, though it has a website with a contact portal.

 Established in 2009, The Lopez Family Foundation opened its first telemedicine center in Puerto Rico in 2010 and also recently opened seven new centers in Panama.
 In 2014, the foundation announced the Center for a Healthy Childhood, in partnership with the Montefiore Medical Center, which promotes healthy eating, exercise and improve outcomes and access to care for women, children, and families in the Bronx.
 In 2015, meanwhile, Jennifer was honored to be chosen as the first-ever Global Advocate for Girls and Women at the United Nation Foundation.

 LOOKING FORWARD: Lopez, still in her 40s and very much engaged in the entertainment business, has plenty of time left to further develop her philanthropy.
 For now, expect her to stay focused on health for women and children.
-It's worth mentioning that apart from the Lopez Family Foundation, Lopez may have other more direct avenues of giving, and some important gifts may be missing from this rundown.
+It is worth mentioning that apart from the Lopez Family Foundation, Lopez may have other more direct avenues of grantmaking, and some important grants may be missing from this rundown.